ApolloAuto/apollo/docs/01_Installation Instructions/apollo_software_installation_guide_package_method.md

 ## Step 2: Install Apollo environment manager tool

-The Apollo environemnt manager tool is a command line tool for developers to manage and launch apollo environment containers.
+The Apollo environment manager tool is a command line tool for developers to manage and launch apollo environment containers.

 ### 1. Add apt source